-Duplicating your VM is the excellent way to fast track your project without human error.
-There are some reasons you may want to clone your VM for quick application setup.
+Duplicating your VM is an excellent way to fast track your project without human error.
+There are some reasons you may want to clone your VM for a quick application setup.

-Update: Google has made it lot easier now to clone the VM.
+Update: Google has made it a lot easier now to clone the VM.

-- On top, you will see a clone button
+- On top, you will see a create a similar button.

 - Adjust the necessary (name, machine type, etc.) according to the requirement